 2006, Mr. Eschenbach could earn a commission of \$61,250 if target bookings were achieved, which reflected a commission rate determined as the ratio of the target bonus commission divided by the bookings target for the 6-month performance period (the "Commission Rate").
 For performance in excess of the first-half bookings target and up to 110% of the first-half target, the Commission Rate was doubled for all bookings in excess of 100% of target, and for performance in excess of 110% of target, the Commission Rate was tripled for all bookings in excess of 110% of target.
 Since bookings in the first half of 2006 exceeded the target, Mr. Eschenbach received a first-half payment \$67,545.
 For the second half of 2006, Mr. Eschenbach could earn a commission of \$61,250 if target bookings for the second half of 2006 were achieved and could also receive increased commissions for performance in excess of target, as described above.
 Since bookings in excess of the second half target were achieved in the second half of 2006, Mr. Eschenbach received a second half payment \$129,736.
 There is no maximum payout under the arrangement because the commission bonus is tied to revenue bookings which are not capped.
 The bookings targets were set in connection with EMC's board of directors' consideration and approval of our operating plan for 2006.
 Mr. Eschenbach's targets were set at levels which, in the board's view, could probably be achieved with sustained effort.
-Mr. Eschenbach's bookings targets were challenging, and though viewed as achievable, were by no means certain to be achieved, particularly in light of the high rates of growth which we have experienced over the recent number of years, resulting in a higher degree of uncertainty as to whether those same rates of growth can be achieved in the future.
+Mr. Eschenbach's bookings targets were challenging, and though viewed as achievable, were by no means certain to be achieved, particularly in light of the high rates of growth can be achieved in the future.